 Serena Williams and Roger Federer made swift progress as the leading names were untroubled in the third day session of the Australian Open.

-Women's top seed Williams beat Taiwan's Hsieh Su-Wei 6-1 6-2 on Rod Laver Arena before men's second seed Federer saw off Alexandr Dolgopolov 6-3 7-5 6-1."Conditions are extremely quick, so you're not going to find much rhythm," he said.
-"I thought I served great."
+Women's top seed Williams beat Taiwan's Hsieh Su-Wei 6-1 6-2 on Rod Laver Arena before men's second seed Federer saw off Alexandr Dolgopolov 6-3 7-5 6-1.

 Maria Sharapova beat Belarusian Aliaksandra Sasnovich 6-2 6-1.